If you’ve ever tried to take the bowl away from your pup while he’s still eating from it and nearly lost your hand…that’s a food aggressive dog.

 Feed him from a new bowl in a different location so it breaks the pattern, and cycle, of his anxiety.

-You want nothing but positive associations at meal time, for your dog to know he gets delicious treats when you approach his bowl, and he never has to worry that anything is being taken away.
+You want him to know he gets delicious treats when you approach his bowl, and he never has to worry that anything is being taken away.

 Pick up your dog’s empty bowl, make it look like you’re filling it with food, then put it on the floor.
 When he looks at you with that “what’s with the empty bowl look” praise him and give him a bit of food.
 Once he’s finished and looks at you again, add a little more.
 Repeat this until his portion for that meal has been eaten.
 Walk away, then come right back and add just a bit more.